Creative Life Goes to Italy... and Stays

 Morruzze

-The secret of Morruzze is that it's a tiny rural village (49 residents) in which nothing happens!
-It sits in the very green mountains of Umbria, in a rocky terrain of olive and chestnut groves, sheep meadows, and wild boar.
-Walking the very rocky road uphill from our house, we come to a vista of the towns below (Acqualoreto) and beyond (Todi).
-The photo I took on a misty day (below) shows nearby settlements rising from lake-like clouds.
+The secret of Morruzze is that it's a tiny rural village (about 49 residents) in which nothing happens!
+It sits in the very green mountains of Umbria amidst a rocky terrain of olive and chestnut groves, sheep meadows, and roaming wild boar.
+Walking the uneven rocky road uphill from our house, we come to a vista of towns below (Acqualoreto) and beyond (Todi).
+This photo, taken on a misty day shows nearby settlements rising from lake-like clouds.

 Nearby Points of Interest in Umbria

 Among nearby spots, Todi is perhaps the largest and best known hilltop town and cultural centre.
-Perugia and Orvieto are likely the two best-known cities of this region, both containing art and architectural wonders.
-Perugia is a city that celebrates its medieval heritage with pageants and heraldry.
-It's also famous for its chocolates and Perugino (Raphael's teacher), the Renaissance painter of sweetly graceful poses.
+The two best-known cities of the region, Perugia and Orvieto, both containing art and architectural wonders.
+Perugia, a city that celebrates its medieval heritage with pageants and heraldry, is also famous for its chocolates as well as Perugino, its local Renaissance boy, the painter of sweetly graceful poses (and Raphael's teacher).

 Not far from our village, the town of Sansepolcro boasts its heritage as home to Piero della Francesca, one of my favourite Renaissance masters of composition .